 This Asian chopped salad is vibrant in color, with a crunchy, satisfying texture and wonderfully bright and fresh flavors.
-Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or honey garlic chicken breast.
+Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or baked honey garlic chicken.

 If you’re looking for a quick, simple, and super budget-friendly meal or side, then this cabbage stir fry is for you.
 With a combination of inexpensive cabbage, carrots, and noodles as the base, this easy cabbage lo mein style dish is easy on the wallet, ready in 20 minutes, and packed with nutrients!
-Serve with Thai Chicken Thighs made in the slow cooker for an easy weeknight dinner.
+Serve with chicken thighs made in crock pot for an easy weeknight dinner.

 This traditional Greek salad recipe is crunchy and hearty from raw vegetables, Kalamata olives, and feta cheese.
 The combination is wonderfully salty and savory, making for a hearty and filling healthy dinner side salad.
 Pair with the protein of your choice (we recommend Greek chicken kabobs!) and, no matter what, this 6-ingredient salad will shine!